How histamine intolerance affects your running

 - Freeze any leftovers instead of storing them in the fridge.

-- Consider modifying the intensity, frequency or duration of your training plan in order to avoid provoking symptoms.
+- Consider modifying the intensity, frequency or duration of your training plan to avoid provoking symptoms.
 And make sure you are getting enough rest between workouts.

 - For severe cases, carry a stash of Benadryl and H1/H2 blockers (like Allegra and Zantac) for the onset of symptoms.